hereldar/php-date-times/docs/reference/date-time.md

 # DateTime

-A date-time with a time-zone in the ISO-8601 calendar system, such as 17:30:09 Europe/Paris on 3 December 2007.
+A date and time with a time-zone in the ISO-8601 calendar system, such as 17:30:09 America/Mexico_City on 3 December 2007.

 Instances of this class are immutable and not affected by any method calls.